 If none of the paths succeed and fail is a function, then fail is called in tail position.
 If fail is #f, an error is reported from trying the first path from the second bullet above or (if version is an empty list) from the third bullet above.
 A library file may exist but fail to load for some reason; the eventual error message will unfortunately name the fallback from the second or third bullet, since some operating systems offer no way to determine why a given library path failed.

 If path is #f, then the resulting foreign-library value represents all libraries loaded in the current process, including libraries previously opened with ffi-lib.
 In particular, use #f to access C-level functionality exported by the run-time system (as described in Inside: Racket C API).
 The version argument is ignored when path is #f.

 Due to the way the operating system performs dynamic binding, loaded libraries are associated with Racket (or DrRacket) for the duration of the process.
 Re-evaluating ffi-lib (or hitting the Run button in DrRacket) will not force a re-load of the corresponding library.

-If the name is not found, and failure-thunk is provided, it is used to produce a return value.
-For example, a failure thunk can be provided to report a specific error if an name is not found:
+If the object is not found, and failure-thunk is provided, it is used to produce a return value.
+For example, a failure thunk can be provided to report a specific error if an object is not found:

 (define foo (get-ffi-obj "foo" foolib (_fun _int -> _int) (lambda () (error 'foolib "installed foolib does not provide \"foo\""))))